 Sunitha Malepati is a Supervising Attorney and Clinical Teaching Fellow in the Social Enterprise & Nonprofit Law Clinic.
 Before coming to Georgetown, Sunitha was an associate in the Private Investment Funds Group at Squire Patton Boggs (US) LLP, where she focused her practice on advising investors on investments into various alternative investment funds, including private equity, real estate, hedge and venture capital funds.
 She also advised on structuring and formation of various types of funds.
 Sunitha received her J.D. magna cum Laude and Order of the Coif from American University Washington College of Law and her B.S. in Economics from the University of Michigan.
 During law school, Sunitha was on the Editorial Board for the Journal of Gender, Social Policy and the Law and a student attorney in the Women & the Law Clinic.
 Prior to attending law school, she was the Chief of Staff at Living Cities, a philanthropic collaborative of foundations and financial institutions focused on developing and investing in initiatives that improve the lives of low-income people and the cities where they live.

-Maia Tucker is the clinic Office Manager for the Social Enterprise & Nonprofit Law Clinic where she ensures that the day-to-day operations run smoothly.
+Maia Tucker is the clinic Office Manager for the Civil Rights Clinic, and Social Enterprise & Nonprofit Law Clinic where she ensures that day-to-day operations run smoothly.
 Prior to Georgetown Law Center, Maia worked as a paralegal.
-She has a B.S. in Criminal Justice from California State University, Northridge, a paralegal certification from Georgetown University, and is currently enrolled at the University of Maryland, Carey School of Law.
+She has a B.S. in Criminal Justice from California State University, Northridge, a paralegal certification from Georgetown University, and received a Master of Science in Law from the University of Maryland, Carey School of Law in May 2018.
+Maia has worked on special projects with organizations such as the American Bar Association and the Maryland Office of the Public Defender.
 Outside of her professional life, Maia has been involved with Ladies America nonprofit organization for the past 4 years as a member, and now the organization’s Events Directors where she is primarily responsible for collaborating with nonprofit partners to coordinate leadership events, workshops, and seminars.